GrinonBarrett/Taksidos/Core Rules/Character Creation/Classes/Possible Classes/Invoker.md

 ### 2) Engage
 Once per round, you may use your reaction to impose advantage on an attack or check made by a servile which you can perceive.

-### 3) Bonding Magic
+### 3) Bonded Magic
 Anytime a creature within a number of yards equal to your level receives Spell-Sickness, you may use your reaction to redirect up to half of that to yourself.
-When a spell references your [Magic] score/bonus, you may use your [Empy] score/bonus.
+When a spell references your [Magic] score/bonus, you may use your [Prcp] score/bonus.
-Furthermore, when performing a counter-spell check, you may add your [Empy] bonus.
+Furthermore, when performing a counter-spell check, you may add your [Prcp] bonus.

 ### 4) Further Training
 You gain training in two weapons of your choice.
 You may choose to learn a language in place of either training.
 Alternatively, you may choose to gain a skill of your choice instead of getting any training in weapons or languages.